MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Providers/Variable-Provider.md

  Most of the variables are instances of the [System.Management.Automation.PSVariable](https://msdn.microsoft.com/library/system.management.automation.psvariable) class.
 However, there are some variations.
 For example, the `?` variable is a member of the `QuestionMarkVariable` internal class, and the `MaximumVariableCount` variable is a member of the `SessionStateCapacityVariable` internal class.

  The **Variable** provider exposes its data store in the `Variable:` drive.
-To work with variables, you can change your location to the `Variable:` drive (`set-location variable:`), or you can work from any other Windows PowerShell drive.
+To work with variables, you can change your location to the `Variable:` drive (`set-location Variable:`), or you can work from any other Windows PowerShell drive.
 To reference a variable from another location, use the drive name (`Variable:`) in the path.

  Windows PowerShell includes a set of cmdlets designed especially to view and to change variables: